-I attended the 2012 and 2013 NYC-area Maker Faires and had a great time each time.
+I attended a number of Maker Faires, and always have a great time.
 It’s hard to adequately describe Maker Faire, but hopefully these 10 points this will show the kind of things you can expect to see and experience at this year’s event.

 In a nutshell, Maker Faire is a DIY gadget, electronics, robotics, tinkering, and science festival.
 There are a lot of child-friendly displays and booths, but there’s fun for adults too.

-This post was first published ahead of the 2013 NYC Maker Faire, and republished ahead of the 2014 Maker Faire.
+This post was first published ahead of the 2013 NYC Maker Faire, republished ahead of the 2014 Maker Faire, and republished again for 2017.

 1. A Good Time for Everyone